jenssegers/date/README.md

 The Date class also added some aliases and additional methods such as: `ago` which is an alias for `diffForHumans`, and the `timespan` method:

     echo $date->timespan(); // 3 months, 1 week, 1 day, 3 hours, 20 minutes

+Methods such as `parse` and `createFromFormat` also support "reverse translations".
+When calling these methods with translated input, it will try to translate it to English before passing it to DateTime:

+    $date = Date::createFromFormat('D d F Y', 'zaterdag 21 maart 2015');

 Carbon
 ------